How far can you extend your bubble at alert level 3?

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The New Zealand Herald has compiled a list of answers to readers' burnings questions with the help of infectious diseases expert Dr Siouxsie Wiles.
+The Herald has compiled a list of answers to readers' burnings questions with the help of infectious diseases expert Dr Siouxsie Wiles.

 My boyfriend lives in a different household, can I visit him?